tbrowder/Module-Aide/README.md

 experiences, plus it incorporates ideas from discussions on IRC channels #raku and #raku-dev as well as information from the docs and the original Raku design documents.

+Much has been copied from App::Mi6 which has been a very popular module.
+However, that module was too agressive for my purposes and it did not work well with an existing module as it should have, hence this effort.